 I am a chemist working in an engineering environment.
 I recently saw something through an optical microscope that I did not expect to see.
 In fact, it sent my heart racing.
 Molecules of hyaluronan, a biomacromolecule, appeared to self-assemble before my very eyes.
 I repeated the experiment several times and found that the results were reproducible.
 The highly ordered and crystalline structures showed a periodicity and a long-range order that I never thought was possible.

 As a good scientist, I captured all these images and searched for a scientific answer.
-It appears that the light source from the optical microscope causes mixed oligomers of hyaluronan to self-assemble spontaneously.
+It appears that heat generated from the light source used during optical microscopy of hyaluronan fragments triggers self-assembly.
 Perhaps the light sources removed water from the hydrated oligomers and caused them to crystallize into incredible structures that already existed in solution.
 I am not sure about all the details, but I thought I would let the readers get a peek at the diversity of the spontaneous structures I found.

 I can't wait to tell more.